Science Instructor Immediate Opening Needs Filled!

 Driftwood Education Center is an equal opportunity employer that is always looking for hard-working, self-motivated, and dedicated staff members to educate students at our center.

 Job Description: We have openings for our full-time, seasonal science instructor positions.
-As an instructor, your main job will be to teach the students that visit us, and you will not be supervising children in cabins.
+As an instructor, your main job will be to teach the students that visit us.
 You will be teaching various coastal ecology classes, along with team building and evening classes.
 During our field trips to Cumberland, Okefenokee, and Jekyll you will also be leading and educating a group of students.
 Experience in teaching and working with children is needed to be considered for a position.
 In addition to teaching, you will also assist in daily tasks such as animal care, tank maintenance, and various office projects.